justenwalker/mack/README.md

 ### Sensible Defaults

-There is a `sensible` package can be used for creating a `macaroon.Scheme` with sensible defaults:
+There is a `sensible` package can be used for creating a `mack.Scheme` with sensible defaults:

 - `HMACScheme`: HMAC-SHA256
-- `EncryptionScheme`: XSalsa20
+- `EncryptionScheme`: AES-256-GCM with Random  96-bit Nonce
 - `BindForRequestScheme`: discharge.Sig = `HMAC-SHA256(Auth.Sig, Discharge.Sig)`

 ### Create a Macaroon